dport96/ITM352/morea/115.Server-side-processing/experience-server-side-form-processing.md

 Make a copy of `info_server_Ex3.js` and name it `info_server_Ex4.js`.

 a.
-[Separating functionality] It's best not to clutter up the server code with the details of responding to requests.
-We can always create functions and move the code out of the way or put them in a file and load it in as a library.
-In `info_server_Ex4.js` cut and paste all the code and move it into a function called `process_quantity_form (POST, response)`. replace all the code in `app.post()` with `process_quantity_form(request.body, response);`

-b.
 [Shared data micro-service] You often have to use the same data in multiple places.
 It's always best to have one central source for shared data rather than duplicate sources, especially if this data is dynamic (changes frequently).
-For web applications, the common way to handle this is providing a data service on the server (sometimes called a *&**micro-service**).
+For web applications, the common way to handle this is providing a data service on the server (sometimes called a **micro-service**).
 The data source can be a code, a file, accessing a database or more generally another server (such as a directory server).
 Let's implement a basic data service for our web application that shares product information for use in a form and the processing the form.
 For JSON data an easy way to do this is put the JSON into a file as a variable and load it in as a module.
 In your directory with `info_server_Ex4.js`, create a file called `product_data.json` and put the following data in it:
 ```JSON
 [
   {